MadhavBhanot/Project-H-App/README.md

 git commit -m "Add new feature"
 ```

--Use a descriptive message for your commit explaining the changes you made.
+- Use a descriptive message for your commit explaining the changes you made.
 4. **Push the changes to your branch:**

 ```bash
 git push origin feature-name